Interactive online map of copper production. World map of copper resources yield for 2015 exercise.

 Here is the map of the world and 20 pickaxes on the top right of the screen.
 Click on the locations of the map to see how much tonnes of copper that region produce per year.
 The ammount of the copper production will be added in the bottom counter and one pickaxe will be lost.
 The purpose is to collect 15 million tonnes of copper per year, before you run out of pickaxes.
 The amount and locations are approximate and some regions will yield 0 copper to make the exercise more difficult.
 The exact amounts of copper production by country are in the "class subject" section.

-Know the 3 countries that produce the most copper and get +1 Knowledge Level.
+Know the 3 countries that produce the most copper in 2015 and get +1 Knowledge Level.

 Here is a gameplay movie on YouTube.

 Class subject: World copper production by country.